xfce-mirror/xfce4-time-out-plugin/README.md

 # xfce4-time-out-plugin

-Xfce4-time-out-plugin makes it possible to take periodical breaks from the computer every X minutes.
-During breaks it locks your screen.
+Xfce4-time-out-plugin makes it possible to take periodical breaks from the computer at user-configurable intervals.
+During breaks it locks your screen for a period specified by the user.
 It optionally allows you to postpone breaks for a certain time.

 ----